frank-king/cyclic_list/README.md

 ```

 ## Introduction

-This crate provides a doubly-linked list with owned nodes, implemented as a
-cyclic list.

 The `List` allows inserting, removing elements at any given position in
 constant time.
 In compromise, accessing or mutating elements at any position